Even a Diamond can be shattered…

 The clean version…

-I understand that some readers might prefer to read without swearing or detailed sex scenes, so if this is you, then there's good news!
-I've adapted Pitch Black to give you the same great stories with no F-words or naughty bits 🙂
+I understand that some readers might prefer to read without swearing or spicy scenes, so if this is you, then there's good news!
+I've adapted Pitch Black to give you the same great story with no F-words or open-door scenes 🙂

 To make up for the lack of dirt, the clean versions have an extra little thread of story running through them, which culminates in a free novelette available to download with Forever Black.